MazontheMoon/coddy-java/README.md

 ## July

+### 17 - Suburban Shoe Analysis

+Create a function named suburbanShoeAnalyzer that receives agletTaps, shoeTypes, and fibonacciMultiplier as its parameters.

+In a quiet suburban neighborhood, where the gentle tapping of aglets on the sidewalk is the only sound, you've been tasked with analyzing the walking habits and shoe preferences of the residents.
+Your function should process this data and return insights about the neighborhood's footwear trends.

+Your function should perform the following tasks:

+Categorize walkers based on their aglet taps and shoe types using advanced logical operators.
+Apply the Fibonacci multiplier to the tap counts.
+Concatenate arrays to combine the processed data.
+Calculate a "neighborhood shoe score" based on the processed data.
+To calculate the "neighborhood shoe score", follow these steps:

+Multiply each aglet tap count by the Fibonacci multiplier.
+Sum up all the multiplied tap counts.
+Add a bonus of 10 points for each unique shoe type.
+If the most common shoe type is "sneakers", add an additional 50 points to the score.
+Parameters:

+agletTaps (int[]): An array of integers representing the number of taps heard from each walker's aglets.
+Each element will be a positive integer. shoeTypes (String[]): An array of strings representing the shoe types of each walker.
+Possible values include "sneakers", "loafers", "sandals", and "boots". fibonacciMultiplier (int): An integer representing the Fibonacci number to use as a special multiplier.
+This will always be a valid Fibonacci number (1, 2, 3, 5, 8, 13, 21, etc.).
+The function returns a string containing three pieces of information, separated by semicolons:

+The most common shoe type (if there's a tie, return any of the most common types) The total number of aglet taps after applying the Fibonacci multiplier The calculated "neighborhood shoe score"
+For example: "sneakers;55;215"

+Note: Ensure that your implementation handles edge cases, such as empty arrays or arrays of different lengths, appropriately.
+You may assume that the input arrays will always have at least one element and will always have the same length as each other.

 ### 16 - Decode Ancient Artifact Symbols

 Create a function named decodeArtifactSymbols that receives decimal and operation as its parameters.